meritechsolutions/azm_db_merge/README.md

 Special Thanks
 --------------

 - Special thanks to Mike H.C.
-Pan for his great suggestions, guidance that finally made us initiate this project.
+Pan for his great suggestions and guidance that finally steered us towards initiating this project.
 We'd also like to thank him for introducing and helping us get started with open-source GIS tools like QGIS, PostGIS and SpatiaLite.

 Authors